driticore/driticore/README.md

 ## About Me
 - 💻 Full Stack Developer with a passion for creating innovative projects.
 - 🌱 Currently learning JavaScript frameworks and Python programming.
-- 🎓 Graduated with a degree in Computer Science / Introduction to Web Development & Mobile Application.
+- 🎓 Currently studying Computer Science.
 - 🛠️ Experienced in JavaScript, PHP, Java, C#, and Kotlin.
 - 🎨 Love working on creative projects that combine technology and design.
 - 🏓 Hobbies inculde - Game Development, Playing Guitar, Boxing, Music